Token

 The workflow that an application should implement depends on the type of client, which can be Public.

-You can include an anonymous shopper (limited access) token as a query parameter to transition the shopper state to the authenticated shopper (full access) token.
+You can include an anonymous shopper (limited access) token as a query parameter to transition the shopper state to an authenticated shopper (full access) token.

 Last updated